 The school's Designated Safeguarding Lead (and any deputies) should be aware of local procedures for making a Channel referral.
 As a Channel partner, a representative from the school may be asked to attend a Channel panel to discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.

-Appendix E: Mobile technology and cameras (EYFS)
+Appendix E: Mobile phones, cameras and other electronic devices with Imaging and sharing capabilities (EYFS)